makemeunsee/ichimiginikarasu/README.md

 > stack exec ichimiginikarasu-exe -- -f resources/jpn_words_girardi_kelly -j resources/JMdict -k resources/kanjidic2.xml -n mydeck -i inputfile > mydeck.tex

+where 'inputfile' is the text file to get kanjis from, and 'mydeck' is the name of the deck (appears top right of the flashcards front).

+Other parameters can be changed to load custom resources.

 ### Generate .pdf from .tex

 > xelatex mydeck.tex